The Science Behind Soil Aeration.

 • Sour-smelling soil;

-• Iron oxidation (red deposits) evident along root pathways;
+• Iron oxidation (red deposits) seen along root pathways;

 • Surface water after rainfall or irrigation and